Things to consider about income drawdown

-If you die before age 75, the lump sum and/or income will be free of tax.
-If you die aged 75 or older, the lump sum is currently taxed at 45%, (falling to the beneficiary's marginal rate of tax after 6th April 2016).
+If you die before age 75, the lump sum and/or income will normally be free of tax.
+If you die aged 75 or older the lump sum is taxed at the beneficiary's marginal rate of income tax.
 Any income taken will be taxed as income in the normal way.

 What are the drawdown pitfalls?

 The key pitfall with income drawdown is that you may run out of money if you take too much income or if your investments perform badly.

 Nobody really knows exactly how long they will live, so it's hard to know how long your pension savings need to last.

 What are the tax implications of drawdown?

 Under current tax rules, you receive tax relief on your contributions (the money going in) but anything that you withdraw will be taxed in the same way as your income is when you are working.
 National Insurance, however, will not be deducted.

 If you access your pension pot flexibly, the contributions that you are able to claim tax relief on will become restricted as part of the new rules.
 This can be a complicated area, so it is probably best to speak to an adviser or tax specialist.

 Who should I talk to about taking out income drawdown?